oberlin-io/service-listings/README.md

-# solutions-listings
+# Service Listings
-Listings of solutions and technology that oberlin.io has experience with
+Listings of services and technology that oberlin.io has experience with